sorydima/Katya-/Contributing.md

 6. Link any related issues in the PR description

 ### PR Requirements
-- Code must be properly formatted
+- Code must be properly formatted (`dart format`)
-- All tests must pass
+- All tests must pass (`flutter test`)
 - New features should include appropriate tests
 - Documentation should be updated if necessary
 - Follow the [pull request template](.github/PULL_REQUEST_TEMPLATE.md)
+- Keep PRs focused on a single feature or fix
+- Ensure CI checks pass

+### Code Review Process
+- All PRs require at least one approval from a maintainer
+- Reviewers will check for:
+  - Code quality and adherence to style guidelines
+  - Test coverage
+  - Performance implications
+  - Security considerations
+  - Documentation updates
+- Address all review comments and make requested changes
+- Once approved, a maintainer will merge the PR
+- Use squash merge for feature branches to keep history clean

+### PR Labels
+- `bug`: Bug fixes
+- `enhancement`: New features
+- `documentation`: Documentation updates
+- `refactor`: Code refactoring
+- `breaking-change`: Breaking changes
+- `work-in-progress`: Not ready for review

 ## Code of Conduct